 Specifically, NCCN Guidelines include recommendations that identify high-risk patients who would benefit from genetic counseling and testing.
 At their core, these sets of guidelines provide a framework for individualized preventive care pathways.

 How Does NCCN Differ From Tyrer-Cuzick?

-Whereas Tyrer-Cuzick uses non-genetic risk factors in its model to help indicate a women's eligibility for MRI, the NCCN Guidelines focus on eligibility for genetic testing.
-Though the NCCN Guidelines and Tyrer-Cuzick are all risk assessment tools, they are used for very different purposes - making them not interchangeable and underscoring the need to use both.
+Whereas Tyrer-Cuzick uses non-genetic risk factors to indicate a women's eligibility for breast MRI, the NCCN Guidelines focus on eligibility for genetic testing.
+Though the NCCN Guidelines and Tyrer-Cuzick are both risk assessment tools, they are used for very different purposes — underscoring the need for both.

-- A 35 year old woman who has a breast biopsy that comes back as an atypical hyperplasia - but has no other inputs - would have a Tyrer-Cuzick 8 Lifetime score of over 43 percent.
-In this case, the patient would be flagged as eligible for MRI surveillance, because they meet the 20 percent threshold.
-However, the woman would not meet NCCN Guidelines with that information alone, and she would not be eligible for referral to genetic counseling or genetic testing.
-Researchers have demonstrated this before, showing that the Tyrer-Cuzick model significantly overestimates risk of breast cancer for women with atypia.
+Consider a 35-year-old woman with atypical hyperplasia on a breast biopsy would have a Tyrer-Cuzick 8 Lifetime score of over 43 percent.
+In this case, the patient would be flagged as eligible for MRI surveillance, because they exceed the 20 percent threshold.
+However, if she has no other risk factors, the patient would not meet NCCN Guidelines and would not be eligible for genetic counseling or testing.
+In this case, using NCCN guidelines alone would mean this patient may not receive the preventive care they need.